AndrewLamWARC/react-state-demos/readme.md

 # react-state-demos

-Introduction to js state libraries
+Introduction to js state management libraries

 ## Ambitions

-- The need for state
+- The need for state is driven by a simple equation.
+"UI is a function of state" ui = f(state)

-- Local state, global state and remote/backend state
+- Local state, global state and remote state

 - Lift state up the component hierarchy